AlviRownok/Chess_Knight_Paths/README.md

 ### System Dependencies

-- **Graphviz**: Required for generating DOT files and visualizations.
 - **Fonts**:
   - **DejaVu Sans**: Used for rendering the knight symbol ('♘') in the animations.
   - Alternatively, any font that supports the '♘' character.